nonplayer/hammercrawl/README.md

 First start a new Word Docx file, brand new and blank.

-Next, Generate here - use Chromium or Cent or such, because it pastes a LOT better from there than it does on Firefox: http://character.totalpartykill.ca/lotfp/
+Next, Generate characters via [this website](http://character.totalpartykill.ca/lotfp/) - use Chromium or Cent or such, because it pastes a LOT better from there than it does on Firefox.

 Keep refreshing to get new characters each time!